99gloom/processDrimm/README_en.md

 # The first column is the ID of the block
 # The second column (after the first colon) is the ordinal number of the block in the species (counting from left to right, top to bottom)
 # The third column (after the second colon) is the chromosome number where the block is located
-# The fourth column (after the first space) and later is the ID of the homologous genes of the block in the real species after LCS matching
+# The fourth column (after the first space) and later is the ID of the homologous genes of the block in the complete species after LCS matching
 ```
 + Brachy.synteny.genename
 ```